figredos/data_science/TEXT_FILES/utilities.md

 "Based on our problem and data, what model should we use?"

-Modelling can be broken down in 3 parts, choosing and training a model, tuning a model, and model comparison.
+Modelling can be broken down in 4 parts, training a model, choosing a model, tuning a model, and model comparison.

-#### 3 sets- Training, Validation and test sets
+#### Training model - 3 sets

 Splitting the data is the most important concept in machine learning.